 Introduction

-The topic of tattoos, or body art as many prefer to refer to them, is divisive for many individuals.
+The topic of tattoos, or body art, as many prefer to refer to them, is divisive for many individuals.

 Tattoos, formerly the property of people on the periphery of polite society, are now in style and widely accepted.
 The presence of tattoos in corporate boardrooms across practically all industries is becoming commonplace.
-If the school administration decides that a teacher’s tattoos are improper for a learning environment, the legislation does not shield them from being rejected for employment or fired.
+If the school administration decides a teacher’s tattoos are improper for a learning environment, the legislation does not shield them from being rejected for employment or fired.

 Will teachers with tattoos be a positive influence?
 Or would it be negative?